To pack or not to pack a stroller… that’s always the question when travelling with kids to Walt Disney World.

 Most strollers can be reserved online and the majority of rental companies will deliver it to your resort or hotel free of charge.

 There are many advantages of renting a stroller offsite.
 Most of the strollers are similar to jogging strollers you are used to at home.

-During our last trip in March we got a double stroller from Orlando Stroller Rentals.
+When our kids were younger, we would rent two single or one double stroller from Orlando Stroller Rentals.
 It was perfect for our two kids and had a lot of storage space under their seats.